 Inside the panels

 If you're noticing condensation inside the glass panels, get in touch with Anglian today to arrange for an engineer to address the problem.
 The condensation may have occurred due to a fault in the seal, or if the window panels are particularly old.
 Older window panels can lose their seals, but are easily replaced to prevent the problem from recurring.

 Condensation can also occur on the outer glass panels.
 If this occurs on the pane of glass inside your home, fortunately, this doesn't have anything to do with the seal of your windows, and can be solved with a little ventilation.
 Simply make sure more air is circulated around your home to help prevent condensation from forming.

 Condensation can form the external pane too.
 This is actually a sign that the window is very energy efficient as little heat is transferring through the panes of glass to the external pane.

 For more information on condensation on your windows, take a look at our guide to preventing it.
+If you feel your door has been poorly fitted it may be that your door supplier did not comply with industry standards.
+At Anglian, every door is made to measure and meets or exceeds all industry standards.
 For other common queries with your Anglian doors, take a look at our frequently asked questions page, or simply get in touch with us today.